 Remember that dates are just saved as numbers by your spreadsheet with date formatting applied.
-The date must be in a valid format, so you have to use the DATE function, wrap it in quotes, or use a cell reference to a cell containing a date.
+The date must be in a valid format, so you must use the DATE function, wrap it in quotes, or use a cell reference to a cell containing a date.

 start_date– The date for the calculation to start.

 end_date– The date for the calculation to end.

 day_count_convention– Optional day count method.